awarematics/UrbanSQL/README.md

 # UrbanSQL
-UrbanSQL is an open source database extension based on PostgreSQL and PostGIS for managing spatio-temporal data
+UrbanSQL is an open source database extension based on PostgreSQL and PostGIS for managing spatiotemporal data
 ***
 # Installation
 ## Requirements